home - Electricity

 The main types of Venetian plaster

 You can use luxury material for more than just.
-Venetian plaster on the ceiling looks good, especially for creating a design there is more than one type of such coating.
+The Venetian plaster on the ceiling looks good, especially for creating a design there is more than one type of such coating.

 Consider what varieties exist:

 • craquelure is a "semi-antique" coating.
 Suitable for any interiors and even for.
-To create a special effect, varnish is used for the finishing coat.
+To create a special effect, a varnish is used for the finishing coat.
 When dry, it pulls together the coating, due to which an unusual look is obtained;

 • carrara marble can be done by a real master.
 Indeed, for such a coating, not only a specialized composition is used, but a large number of layers from 8 to 12.
 At the same time, it turns out to achieve a beautiful play of overflows and colors;

-• veneto - this technique allows you to create an imitation of polished marble.
+• veneto- this technique allows you to create an imitation of polished marble.
 Such material is easy to care for.
 It can be washed with a sponge and water;

-• marbella - using this option, you can create a matte surface with glossy splashes.
+• marbella- using this option, you can create a matte surface with glossy splashes.

 Related article:

-Imitation wallpaper imitation Venetian plaster
+Imitation wallpaper under Venetian plaster

 To complete the finish without noise and dust, you can buy wallpaper with Venetian plaster.
 Such material is a real Venetian, but it is applied more in a simple way...
 It is worth considering such materials: